RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/LeopardsAteMyFace/comments/1nqi7e9/she_supported_republican_efforts_to_cut_waste_and/ng7qgx0/

-The Russian IRA started in Q2 2013, before the February 2014 Ukaine land war.
+The Russian IRA started in Q2 2013, before the February 2014 Ukraine land war.
 But Reddit users have extreme recency bias and avoidance of nonfiction learning to defend the USA from Putin.

 https://old.reddit.com/r/LeopardsAteMyFace/comments/1nqi7e9/she_supported_republican_efforts_to_cut_waste_and/ng7doln/